 I am an associate professor in Department of Applied and Computational Mathematics and Statistics at University of Notre Dame.

-I am also very active in developing collaborations with people from other departments.
-I have quite a few collaborators from biology, biochemistry, and other departments, in Notre Dame and other institutes.
-Please do not hesitate to contact me if you think I may be the right person to solve your headaches.
+4. Collaborations with people from other departments.
+I am interested in using my techniques in statistical modeling and data mining on all kinds of real data, and I have developed collaborations with researchers from biology, biochemistry, and other departments, in Notre Dame and other institutes.
+Please do not hesitate to contact me if you have difficult data; I can be the right person to solve your headaches.

 I got my PhD from Department of Statistics, Stanford University, where my advisor was Professor Robert Tibshirani.